-Translational Neurosciences Summer School 'Ageing Brain'
+Translational Neurosciences 'Ageing Brain'

 City of Groningen

-Groningen, the biggest Northern City of the Netherlands is a lively university city with a long and turbulent history.
+Groningen, the biggest city of the northern Netherlands, is a lively university city with a long and turbulent history.
 It was once proclaimed the city with the best city centre in the Netherlands because of its charm.
-The Grote Markt with its many outdoor cafés in summer, the authentic Martinitoren and the charming canals give Groningen its unique energy.
+Cycling is enormously encouraged via severe restrictions on car movement in the city centre and investment in cycling infrastructure.
+Thanks to these regulations, the city remains a peaceful place, refreshingly free of traffic and pollution.
+The ‘Grote Markt’ with its many outdoor cafés in summer, the authentic Martinitoren, and the charming canals give Groningen its unique energy.

 The U4Society Network is an European University Network of Ghent University (BE), University of Göttingen (DE), University of Groningen (NL), University of Tartu (EE), and Uppsala University (SE).
 The partnership stands for a preferential, but not exclusive cooperation in European and International projects, for the development of joint initiatives in research and education and for the organisation and promotion of staff and student exchange.

 Activities within the U4Society Network have been streamlined through 5 thematic clusters, including ‘Brain Ageing’.
 The aim of the Research Network 'Ageing Brain' is to study early hallmarks and diagnosis of normal and abnormal brain ageing.
 Each year one of the U4Society partners organizes a 'Ageing Brain' Summer School.
 This year, the University of Groningen organizes the U4Society 'Ageing Brain' Summer School, also named 'U4Society Summer School Translational Neurosciences'.

 More info: http://www.u4network.eu/